walkercraig/walkercraig/_posts/2021/2021-05-20-all-men-need-secret-dreams.md

 His life, of Life, itself

-Where he looks down, way down, below the aerth and soil from once he came
+Where he looks down, way down, below the ærth and soil from once he came

 And his eyes follow its path upward passed the filth of the pipes and sewers and the humble streets of his hometown